kailash-manasarovar/statement/docs/timeline/2023/september.md

 - He goes into the bathroom and closes the door.
 He is in there for 30 minutes or so with the door closed.
 - I now wonder if he was sent to do something else entirely.
 - At the same time, I have to change my driving license to a Spanish one and there is a huge confusion with Northern Ireland and I'm very stressed because no-one is able to help me.
-- However, I'm excessively stressed, likely because of what is going on in Denia, and also because of being drugged somehow, I believe.
+- However, I'm excessively stressed, likely because of what is going on in Dénia, and also because of being drugged somehow, I believe.
 - I'm on the phone to someone who is behaving in a particularly unhelpful way at the moment Pablo comes out of the bathroom.
 - I'm clearly very stressed and upset.
 - He barks at me, "You're sick!".